BKWLD/vue-netlify-form/README.md

 - Validates presence of form and field names.
 Form name is a required prop.
 The presence of field names is validated during development (by checking `NODE_ENV != "production`) and emits a console warning like `Missing Netlify form field named: Email` if a form field lacks a name.
 - Submits form data to Netlify using [@nuxt/axios](https://axios.nuxtjs.org/).
-- Passes form lifecycle state through scroped slots.
+- Passes form lifecycle state through scoped slots.

 ## Usage